Pxomox-Astronomy-Lab/proxmox-astronomy-lab/docs/Compliance-Security/CIS-Controls/README.md

 | **IG2 (Foundational)** | Defense-in-depth approach for organizations with moderate resources | 92% implemented |
 | **IG3 (Organizational)** | Advanced controls for organizations with significant resources | Selected controls implemented |

-The lab primarily targets **IG2 compliance** with implementation of selected IG3 controls in critical areas.

-### **2.2 Control Categories**
+## **2.2 Control Categories**

-CIS Controls are organized into logical groupings:
+The control domains are organized into logical groupings by security function.

 | **Category** | **Control Numbers** | **Focus Area** |
 |--------------|---------------------|----------------|